- Overview

 Accommodations at Black Rock Lodge (D)

 Sat., Jan.
-11 Local Birding | A Chance to Canoe | Belize Botanical Gardens
+11 Local Birding | Belize Botanical Gardens

 Join the lodge’s keen birding guide for an early morning bird walk starting at 6:30 AM.
 Guides and guests avidly note their sightings on eBird, contributing knowledge of this region through citizen science efforts.
 We plan to participate too!
-Often greeting us in the morning are Crimson-collared and Yellow-winged Tanagers, Black-headed and Grayish Saltators, Red-legged Honeycreeper, and other species of mixed flocks.
+Often greeting us in the morning are Crimson-collared and Yellow-winged Tanagers, Black-headed and Cinnamon-bellied Saltators, Red-legged Honeycreeper, and other species of mixed flocks.
 Barred Antshrike and Spot-breasted Wren call as Rufous-tailed Hummingbird monitor nectar at the garden flowers.

 After taking advantage of the early super-charged bird activity on the grounds, we enjoy a full breakfast, never leaving the beautiful view as you dine.
 On the towering cliffs behind the lodge, a resident pair of Orange-breasted Falcon have lived for many years.
 Above, Vaux’s Swift patrol the sky.